jibingl/CCNA-CCNP/dhcp-snooping.md

 ##
-Referening to Peter Paluch's detailed & expert-level [explanation](https://community.cisco.com/t5/switching/dhcp-snooping/td-p/1622877) posting on Cisco Community, it is been answered clearly why DHCP clients can not get ip addresses as long as enabling **ip dhcp snooping**.
+Referening to Peter Paluch's detailed [explanation](https://community.cisco.com/t5/switching/dhcp-snooping/td-p/1622877) posting on Cisco Community, it is been answered clearly why DHCP clients can not get ip addresses as long as enabling **ip dhcp snooping**.
 Below is a summary based on an example network.
 ### Topology
 ```